kaunjovi/kaunjovi.github.io/_posts/2016-02-14-hello-world.md

 - https://medium.freecodecamp.org/learn-these-4-things-and-working-with-lambda-expressions-b0ab36e0fffc

-# Do I have more than one eclipse on my mac?

 # Angular 6

 - [Angular 6](https://angular.io)
 - [Angular 6 - Beginner crash course](https://www.youtube.com/watch?v=z4JUm0Bq9AM)
 - [VSCode - you can do that with VSCode](https://www.youtube.com/watch?v=0NaICXxYtwA)

-# What is Progressive Web App (PWA)?
-- PWA has made the far fetched dream of installing web apps on phone for real.
-- progressive web apps are a hybrid of regular web pages (or websites) and a mobile application
-- It starts as a normal web page in a browser, and as a user explores the webpage, they get the prompt if they would like to “Add to Home Screen”.
-Once the user gives the thumbs up to this prompt, VOILA!
-PWA gets added to their home screen.
-Once open from the home screen, it can even hide the browser UI controls and appear as an app.

-- Service Worker( A script that the browser runs in the background separate from web page), which is the backbone of every PWA.

 # Blockchain